Esri/treasure-hunt-app/README.md

 ### Creating the data

-The data for a particular Treasure Hunt is hosted in an ArcGIS Online Feature Layer.
-The publisher builds this layer using the Survey 123 app.
-More to come...
+Each Treasure Hunt gets its content from its own dedicated ArcGIS Online Feature Layer.
+The TH publisher builds this layer using the <a href="https://survey123.arcgis.com/">ArcGIS Survey 123 app</a>.
+For more information on building a Treasure Hunt dataset, consult <a href="https://docs.google.com/document/d/1OugT0XSNt4jaxMXEA58smUbK5D9u0ZeWdCxfGGBwf_w/">this Google Doc</a>.

 ### Publish